Methods of Seed Germination

 I’ve tried many methods, but here I will go through the three I’ve had most success with.
 These include the paper towel method, rockwool method, and the plain old regular seed germination method with quality soil.
 You can increase your success by buying one of those small plastic greenhouses.

-- Rip off a square of decent quality paper towel (something that can hold its shape when moist and not fall apart).
+- Rip off a square of decent quality paper towels (something that can hold its shape when moist and not fall apart).

-- Wet the paper towel and then squeeze it so it's not dripping but moist.
+- Wet the paper towel and then squeeze it, so it's moist but not dripping.

-- Place your seeds on the paper towel and fold it l over.
+- Place your seeds on the paper towel and fold them over.

-- Put folded paper towel in ziplock bag or cover in cling wrap.
+- Put a folded paper towel in a Ziplock bag or cover in cling wrap.